-10 Exercises for Lower Back and Hip Pain That Everyone Should Practice
+10 Exercises that Relieve Lower Back & Hip Pain

 Where to begin?
 What to do?
 How to do it?
 Why?
 For how long?

-Virtually all of these exercises can (and should) be performed anywhere and anytime.
-They use no equipment, help to recondition neglected muscle groups and function to prevent lower back pain.
+- They help to recondition neglected muscle groups and function to prevent injury.

-If you have back and hip issues, please consult a physician before performing any exercises in general as well as the exercises provided on this site.
+If you have issues, please consult a physician before performing any physical movements provided on this site.

-Please note: If you have problems with very tight and stiff muscles and joints, you will initially find the full movement of these exercises difficult to perform.
+Please note: If you have problems with very tight and stiff muscles and joints, you will initially find the full movements difficult to perform.
 Although this is to be expected, as you progress, you will find it easier as your strength and flexibility improves.

-Each exercise will require a few days to a few weeks to create the improvements needed and to master.
+Each one will require a few days to a few weeks to create the improvements needed and to master.

 What can I expect for my recovery time?

 Because your muscles and joints need to adjust with your changes incrementally, healing and rebuilding is a slow process.
 It takes time for the weaker areas of your body to respond and support you.